Open Access Open Access Restricted Access Access granted Restricted Access Subscription or Fee Access

 Abstract

-AIM: Morphological assessment of apoptosis and proliferation of animals’ colon epithelium after local fractional irradiation with electrons in a total focal dose of 25 Gy.
+AIM: To evaluate the morphology of apoptosis and proliferation in the colonic epithelium of animals after local fractional electron irradiation at a focal dose of 25 Gy.

-MATERIAL AND METHODS: Wistar rats were used, which were divided into two groups: the first — control (n=10); the second — experimental (n=20).
-Animals of the experimental group were subjected to local fractional irradiation with electrons in a total focal dose of 25 Gy (in fractions of 5 Gy on the 1st, 3rd, 5th, 7th, 9th day of irradiation).
-Fragments of the colon were examined by light microscopy, immunohistochemical reactions were carried out with antibodies to Ki-67 and Cas3.
-The wall thickness and the diameter of the serous-mucous membrane were measured and calculated in micrometers.
-Morphological changes were evaluated in points.
-The results were assessed using the Kolmogorov–Smirnov test, Student's t-test, Mann–Whitney U-test and Fisher's test.
+MATERIALS AND METHODS: Two groups of Wistar rats were used: group 1, control (n = 10); and group 2, experimental (n = 20).
+The experimental group was exposed to local electron irradiation at a focal dose of 25 Gy in fractions of 5 Gy on days 1, 3, 5, 7, and 9.
+Colonic fragments were examined using light microscopy, and immunohistochemical reactions were performed using antibodies to the Ki-67 and caspase-3 antigens.
+The wall thickness and diameter of the serous mucosal membrane were measured in micrometers.
+Morphological changes were evaluated using a scoring system.
+Results were analyzed using the Kolmogorov–Smirnov test, Student’s t-test, Mann–Whitney U-test, and Fisher’s test.

-CONCLUSION: With local fractional electron irradiation of rats in a total focal dose of 25 Gy, weak degenerative and dystrophic changes in the epithelium, reduction of goblet cells with preservation of regenerative potential occur in the colon.
+СONCLUSION: Local fractional electron irradiation of rats at a total focal dose of 25 Gy was found to induce weak degenerative and dystrophic changes in the epithelium and a decrease in goblet cells while preserving regenerative potential in the colon.

 Kazan medical journal.
 2024;105(6):957-964